 Relocation

-John and Lisa have been living in a bustling city their whole lives.
+John and Lisa lived in a bustling city their whole lives.
 However, due to financial constraints, they had to relocate to a small town.
 Initially, they felt apprehensive about the change, leaving behind familiarity and their social support network.

-To adapt to this life change, they engage in community activities, join local clubs, and reach out to neighbors.
-Through their openness and willingness to embrace the new environment, John and Lisa build meaningful connections, discover new opportunities, and create a sense of belonging in their new home.
+To adapt to this life change, they engaged in community activities, joined local clubs, and reached out to neighbors.
+Through their openness and willingness to embrace the new environment, John and Lisa built meaningful connections, discovered new opportunities, and created a sense of belonging in their new home.

 Relationship adjustment

-Emma and Mark have been in a long-term relationship and decide to get married and move in together.
+Emma and Mark have been in a long-term relationship and have decided to move in together and marry.
 As they merge their lives and routines, they face challenges in compromising and adjusting to each other’s habits and preferences.
 To adapt to this life change, they engage in open and honest communication, actively listen to each other’s needs, and find creative solutions to maintain harmony and support in their relationship.

 Examples of changes in the workplace

-Workplace dynamics constantly evolve due to new roles, team changes, or shifting business strategies.
-Here are some common examples of adapting to organisational changes:
+Workplace dynamics constantly evolve due to new roles, team changes, and shifting business strategies.
+Here are some common examples of adapting to organizational changes:

 Embracing new technologies